shivaram-dev/shivaram-dev/README.md

 ## About Me

-I'm a Computer Science Engineering graduate from Matrusri Engineering College, Hyderabad, passionate about building modern web applications and exploring new technologies.
-Currently, I'm actively seeking opportunities to contribute my skills and grow as a developer.
+- Computer Science Engineering graduate from **Matrusri Engineering College, Hyderabad**.
+- Passionate about building modern web applications and exploring new technologies.
+- Currently, I'm actively seeking opportunities to contribute my skills and grow as a developer.

 ## 🚀 Tech Stack